You want smart political talk without the meltdowns?

 It gives me perspective.

-He's a great guy, but I mean he just I just asked him to leave.
+I just asked him to leave.

-Well, I just saw him like to pay attention to you.
+I could pay attention to you.

 I saw he was filling in for Rush.